lethang7794/github-issues-group-1/README.md

 The following **required** functionalities are completed:

-- [ ] The user can enter a repository in a search bar, click "search", and see the associated issues.
+- [DONE] The user can enter a repository in a search bar, click "search", and see the associated issues.
 The repository should be of the format `owner/repo-name`, e.g. `facebook/react`.
 - [ ] If the repository does not exist, the user should see a proper error message.
 - [ ] The user should be able to see the following information for each issue:
   - Issue Title with Number of the issue